New Deal Arts/ Culture

 PBS sponsors a web site for the documentary series Free to Dance that looks at the role of African-Americans in the development of modern dance.
 Included in the history is information about the work of the Federal Dance Project.

 The University of Virginia sponsors a web site of WPA American Slave Narratives that features excerpts of interviews and photographs of former slaves that were compiled by the WPA between 1936 and 1938.

-The above photographs are available online through NARA's ARC database.
+The above photographs are available online through NARA's online catalog.